Updated on April 20, 2021 by Lyric Fergusson

 (Best projects — $$)

 Why it’s great: Though it’s made of plastic, this workbench looks like a kid’s work zone.
-Blueprints make craftsmanship easy by offering projects (birdhouse, toolbox, boat, airplane, bicycle, house, etc) to keep the fun going.
 A battery-powered drill makes realistic sounds.
 Since that’s the only tool of the bench that makes noise, you can ensure that your toddler won’t be over-stimulated.
 The “wooden” pieces are made of Durafoam to prevent injuries and make it easier for small toddlers to handle.
-The set includes a 65-piece accessory set: A pretend hammer, drill, saw, toy wood pieces, nuts, bolts, and nails.
+The set includes a 50-piece accessory set: A pretend hammer, drill, saw, toy wood pieces, nuts, bolts, and nails.

 Keep in mind: Though blueprints are included, they are not so detailed that your toddler will be able to build every project alone.
 Consider this a great activity to do together with your child.